tdaverse/ripserr/cran-comments.md

 Please refer to arXiv e-prints via their arXiv DOI <doi:10.48550/arXiv.YYMM.NNNNN>.
 ```

-The current standard is based on other instructions from a previous check.
+The current format is being used in response to other instructions from a previous check. (arXiv references are not mentioned in the "Writing R Extensions" guide.)
-We will change to this standard if requested.
+I will change to this standard if requested, but i felt it better to use the format suggested earlier in the process.

 ## Submission comments for archived package